-The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2024.
-Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2024.
+The County Council will consider first all those applications received by the published deadline of midnight on 15 January 2025.
+Notifications to parents offering a primary or infant school place will be sent by the County Council on 16 April 2025.

-Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside ontime applications.
+Applications made after the deadline will be considered after all on-time applications have been fully processed unless exceptional circumstances merit consideration alongside on-time applications.

 For the normal admission round, all on time preferences will be considered simultaneously and ranked in accordance with the admission criteria.
-If more than one school can offer a place, the parent's highest stated available preference will be allocated.

-Pupils with an Education, Health and Care Plan
+Pupils with an Education, Health, and Care Plan (EHCP)

-Any child with an Education, Health and Care Plan naming Petersgate Infant School will be admitted.
+Any child with an EHCP where the Special Educational Needs service has named Petersgate Infant School will be admitted.
 Where possible such children will be admitted within the PAN.